Battle of Marta: Battle

-The battlefield is crossed by a river that separates the two armies.
-John Troglita orders his light troops to hold the downstream of the river, thwarting any attempts at crossing through the use of projectile weapons.
-The Byzantines launch a disorderly charge and manage to drive the Berber rebels from the riverbanks.
-The rebels' retreat sparks martial enthusiasm among the Byzantines and their Berber allies.
-Nevertheless, Jean hesitates about advancing further.
-He arranges his army to be prepared for any eventuality, organizing it into three corps.
-On the left wing are the Berbers led by Cusina, in the center are General John Troglita and the infantry phalanxes, and on the right wing is the Byzantine cavalry with Putzintulus, Geisirith, and Sinduit.
-John hesitates before committing the army, following the advice of his escort officers, the domestic protectors.
-Finally, influenced by the counsel of two Byzantine officers, he decides to initiate the battle without knowing the arrangement of his adversary.
-The Berber rebels have taken refuge in wooded terrain, hindering the handling of the Byzantine phalanx's pikes and favoring surprise attacks by the rebels.
-Soon, the Byzantines are vulnerable to the rebels' attacks, taking advantage of their adversaries' mobility challenges.Jean hesitates before committing the army, following the advice of his escort officers, the domestic protectors.
+The battlefield was divided by a river that separated the two armies.
+John Troglita ordered his light troops to hold the downstream of the river, thwarting any attempts at crossing through the use of projectile weapons.
+The Byzantines launched a disorderly charge and managed to drive the Berber rebels from the riverbanks.
+The rebels' retreat sparked martial enthusiasm among the Byzantines and their Berber allies.
+Nevertheless, John hesitated in advancing further.
+He arranged his army to be prepared for any eventuality, organizing it into three corps.
+On the left wing were the Berbers led by Cusina, in the center were General John Troglita and the infantry phalanxes, and on the right wing was the Byzantine cavalry with Putzintulus, Geisirith, and Sinduit.
+John had hesitated in committing the army, following the advice of his escort officers, the domestic protectors.
+Finally, influenced by the counsel of two Byzantine officers, he decided to initiate the battle without knowing the arrangement of his adversary.
+The Berber rebels had taken refuge in wooded terrain, hindering the handling of the Byzantine phalanx's pikes and favoring surprise attacks by the rebels.
+Soon, the Byzantines were vulnerable to the rebels' attacks, taking advantage of their adversaries' lack of mobility.

-Carcasan mobilizes the bulk of his troops, launches a counter-attack that overwhelms the Byzantines.
-Cusina panics first and leaves the battlefield, triggering the Byzantines' retreat.
-John Troglita, intervening personally to revive the courage of his troops, sees his horse shot from under him and, surrounded, has to free himself with his sword.
-He reforms combat groups and retreats while fighting, pressed by the rebels.
-He crosses the river again, retreats along the coast, reaching the port of Iunci (Younga).
-Finally, he finds refuge behind the walls of Laribus for the winter.
+Carcasan mobilized the bulk of his troops, and launches a counter-attack that overwhelmed the Byzantines.
+Cusina panicked first and left the battlefield, triggering the Byzantines' retreat.
+John Troglita, while intervening personally to revive the courage of his troops, saw his horse shot from under him and was surrounded.
+He thus had to free himself with his sword.
+He then proceeded to reform his combat groups and retreated while fighting, hard pressed by the rebels.
+He crossed the river again, retreated along the coast, reaching the port of Iunci (Younga).
+Finally, he found refuge behind the walls of Laribus for the winter.